frozeman/meteor-template-animation-helper/README.md

 To reload the last template.
 This will call the destroyed and created method of that template again.

-**You can also return an AnimateTemplate from inside a helper**
+**Return an AnimateTemplate from inside a helper**

+    // HTML

+    {{> myhelper}}

+    // JS
     Template.myTemplate.myhelper = function(){
-        return AnimateTemplate('myTemplateKeyOrName');
+        return AnimateTemplate('myTemplateKey');
     };

     // Then you can render the template by calling View/Session.set('myTemplateKey','templateName');

-**Passing a template name to the {{AnimateTemplate}} helper**
+**Passing a template name to the {{> AnimateTemplate}} helper**

-You can also pass a template name to this helper, this will render the template in place, switching a `hidden` class on the element(s) with the class `animate`.
-Additionally the data context of this template gets the `_templateAnimationKey`, so you can manually fade the template out.
+You can also pass a template name to the helper, this will render and animate the template in place immediately, The data context of this template gets additionally the `_templateAnimationKey`, so you can later manually animate the template out.
-To do that call the following inside a helper or event of that template:
+To do that call the following inside a helper or event of that specififc template:

     View/Session.set(this._templateAnimationKey, false);

+Passing a template name also applies when using the `AnimateTemplate` function inside a helper function.

+    Template.myTemplate.myhelper = function(){
+        return AnimateTemplate('myTemplateName');
+    };